11 Feb

 Interested in Solar Power but don’t have tens of thousands of dollars?
 Free Solar Panels?

-Solar City has an interesting program where you lease solar equipment and pay a monthly lease.
+Tesla Solar, and most other solar power installers, have an interesting program where you lease solar equipment and pay a monthly lease.
 The Solar Lease payment and lower electric bill will be less than your current electric bill.
 The company owns the solar panels and you rent them by paying the cost of the power.

-They advertise a medium sized 4kW system with $0 down – free solar panels!, no security deposit for $110 a month with 3.9% annual interest rate for 15 years on approved credit.
+They advertise a medium sized 5kW system with $0 down – free solar panels!, no security deposit for $110 a month with 3.9% annual interest rate for 15 years on approved credit.
 When the solar lease ends, you can extend it, remove the solar panels, or upgrade to a new, more efficient solar system.
 Other providers should have similar offers in other areas.

 You can save $10,050 over the next 15 years, because you have locked in low price for solar electricity while utility rates continue to increase.
 Some leases last from ten to twenty years and cost from $30 to $300 a month.